 Every dog and cat parent comes to a time when they have to consider pet quality of life and end of life decisions.
 It is a very emotional time and it’s hard to trust oneself in making decisions about their loved one.

-Some veterinarians offer this as an extension of their services with in home visits.
+Some veterinarians offer this as an extension of their services with in-home visits.
 Talk to yours to see if it’s an option or ask for referrals.
-When selecting one to work with, ask what percentage of the patients under their hospice care have a natural transition versus those have euthanasia administered.
+When selecting one to work with, ask what percentage of the patients under their hospice care have a natural transition versus those who have euthanasia administered.

 Not every pet parent has the capability of offering this level of care for an extended period.
 Work or family obligations could be too demanding at some point.
 It can also be very tough emotionally.

 Always be honest with yourself and follow what you know in your heart is the best thing to do for everyone involved.
 Do not let anyone rush you into a decision, regardless if it is your veterinarian or a family member.
 Take the time to make your own decision.
 Sitting quietly and having an open-hearted spiritual conversation with your pet can also help in decision making.